Classic Cars, Movies, Music, and Other Stuff ...

 Nevertheless, they left an impact of sorts on me, and their mention, and sounds, takes one back to those days.
 These two ladies were Nana Mouskouri, and Julie Felix.
 And I now realize how fabulous they actually were.
 Let me start with Nana Mouskouri.

-Conservatively dressed, and glasses lending her a somewhat nerdy look, Greek born, Nana Mouskouri presented a modest demeanor.
+Conservatively dressed, with glasses lending her a somewhat nerdy look, Greek born, Nana Mouskouri presented a modest demeanor.
 It is her voice, and singing that says it all.
 Before each song, she would go into this short talk describing what it was all about.
-Something that seemed to bore me further, but something I still found strangely fascinating.
+Something that seemed to bore me further, but still found strangely fascinating.
 These are the signature styles she is recognized for.
-Going by the show, and how much the audience loved her songs, I knew she was big, and I never forgot her.
-Her over 200 albums are a confirmation of this.
-Researching her as an adult, I understand why, as her voice sounds amazing to me now.
+Going by the show, and how much the audience loved her songs, I knew she was big, and never really forgot her.
+Her 200+ albums are a confirmation of this.
+Researching her as an adult, I understand why, and furthermore, her voice sounds amazing to me now.
 No auto tune, crazy dancing, or prancing around in crazy outfits.
 Just pure, wonderful talent.
 In the world of entertainment, Nana Mouskouri has calmly cast a giant footprint of her own.

 And, she turned 90 early October!